 Kate is the Director of Project Fashion Wellington and the driving force behind the programm.
 Designers will receive the full benefit of her strong market awareness and knowledge of the demands and constraints facing industry participants, gleaned from nearly 20 years working as a screen printer and garment designer.
 Kate will provide unique insights into the design environment and how it shapes the people within it.
 Ms. Spencer is also the Director of The Creation Station, a shared work space in Wellington specifically catering to garment construction, workshops, and creative crafts.

 An entrepreneur and ideas woman who has generated the concept of Project Fashion Wellington from the ground up, Kate has a keen business sense and is also developing her own bedwear collection, Moonlight Kingdom.
 Known for her love of Balmain's New French Style and occasional foul mouth, she will be taking PFW to a new level in 2018 with the help of her team and mentors.

-A Wellington based Costume Designer, a woman who doesn't waste words and who is nurturing with a love of all things creative.
-Currently designing costumes for Circa Theatre, Sheila’s background is in film and theatre.
-With over 40 years' industry experience her work includes costume and millinery work on the films Avatar, and King Kong.
+A Wellington based Costume Designer and a woman who doesn't waste words, Sheila is nurturing of new talent and has a love of all things creative.
+Currently designing costumes for Circa Theatre, her background is in film and theatre.
+With over 40 years' industry experience Ms. Horton's work includes costume and millinery work on the films Avatar and King Kong.

 After studying fashion locally Meredith trained with the amazing ASI team under its founder Lauren Di Bartolo, she has worked with premiere designers including Kate Sylvester and Alexandra Owen and has built a thriving business assisting and consulting for fashion designers and stores to curate their collections.
 Style Code also provides a personal shopping service for VIPs, helping those in the public eye select their wardrobe for day to day wear and special events.